isabella232/net-two-factor-auth/part4-authenticator-app.md

     return View();
 }
 ```
-We want the check status of the OTP in the view so open SendCode.cshtml and change it to below adn prompt the user to launch the mobile app and enter code.
+To check status of the OTP in the view, open SendCode.cshtml and change it to the below.
+Prompt the user to launch the mobile app and enter code:

 ```html
 @model Part4.Models.SendCodeViewModel